OneDrive/onedrive-sdk-python/DESCRIPTION.rst

 In all of the places where you would type "onedrivesdk", you can use "onedrivesdk_fork" instead.

-That seems to fix things.
+That seems to fix:

+- python 3.5 compat
+- pyinstaller/cx_freeze issues